Every thought “How green is my garden?” or “Does it need some color?”

 Sedum rubrotinctum ‘Aurora’ – jelly bean succulent

-This fantastic plant has a bean shape, which is why it is called Jelly Bean.
-Its blooms are small and yellowish-white and the leaves are multicolored and thirst-quenching, about 2 cm long.
+This fantastic plant is known as Jelly Bean because of its bean shape.
+Blooms are small and yellowish-white, and the leaves are multicolored and thirst-quenching about 2 cm long.
 At the onset, the leaves are green and end with a pink tip.
-Its stems cultivate about 6 inches, but this fabulous succulent plant can grow to an area of approximately 36 inches.
+Its stems cultivate about 6 inches, but this fabulous pink succulents can grow to an area of approximately 36 inches.

 Sedum rubrotinctum ‘Aurora’ or Jelly Bean succulent is also a native to Mexico.
 Not only is it easy to maintain but it does not require watering often.
 However, it does require less sun and excellent drainage.

 Dense stems and glittering leaves are premium feature of this plant.
 The blossoms in pink color are in the shape of a star and come with a soothing, fragile scent.
 Just ensure these pink succulents get full sunlight, however, it can do well in partial sunny spots also.
 It needs sporadic watering and hardly any in the winter season.
 It is easy to cultivate from the stems or leaves.